Story's 3-run blast boosts Rockies past Pirates 6-2 - Philly

-PITTSBURGH (AP) - Trevor Story drilled a three-run home run, German Marquez pitched six effective innings and the Colorado Rockies kept their road surge going with a 6-2 win over the Pittsburgh Pirates on Monday night.

-Story bounced back from a miserable series in Washington by going 2 for 3 and driving in three runs, all of them coming when he sent a pitch from Steven Brault into the bleachers in left field with one out in the fourth at frigid and blustery PNC Park to break open a close game.
+Story endured the downs against the Nationals, going 1 for 15 with 10 strikeouts even as Colorado took three of four from the NL East favorites.
+The up came when he waited out Brault (2-1), who knew he was in trouble the moment the ball left his left hand.

+"It was one of those 'Oh, I just hope that he doesn't hit me' kind of things," Brault said.
+"It's going to happen."

-Charlie Blackmon added his team-leading seventh home run of the season for Colorado.
+Charlie Blackmon added his team-leading seventh home run for Colorado.
 The Rockies have won five of six overall and are 8-2 in their last 10 games away from Coors Field.

-Marquez (1-1) held the Pirates without a hit until a one-out triple by Francisco Cervelli in the fifth.
+German Marquez (1-1) held the Pirates without a hit until a one-out triple by Francisco Cervelli in the fifth.
 He left after six innings, giving up two runs, two hits and two walks with six strikeouts.
+Marquez wore sleeves to fight off a wind chill that dipped into the mid-20s after opting to go sleeveless in the cold against Atlanta earlier this season.

+"I was a lot smarter about dealing with the cold," Marquez said.
+"I made sure I kept warm between innings.
+The trainers gave me hand warmers and hot towels and I used them to make sure my hands stay warm."

 Corey Dickerson extended his hitting streak to 11 games with a single in the seventh for the Pirates.
 Colin Moran added a sacrifice fly, but the surprising Pirates cooled off a bit.